superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 In this article, you will learn how to build a real-time retrieval system for social media data.
 In our example, we will use only my LinkedIn posts, but our implementation can easily be extended to other platforms supporting written content, such as X, Instagram, or Medium.

 Social media data platforms produce data at high frequencies.
-As a result, your vector DB can easily fall behind the social media data sources it ingests and represents, compared to data from other sources your system retrieves.
-To address this, we'll show you how to build a streaming engine that moves data from your raw social media data source to a vector DB continuously, in real-time.
+As a result, your vector DB can easily fall behind the social media data sources it ingests and represents, compared to data your system retrieves from other sources.
+To address this, we'll show you how to build a streaming engine that moves data continuously from your raw social media data source to a vector DB, in real-time.

 Our implementation focuses on just the retrieval part of a RAG system.
 But you can quickly hook the retrieved LinkedIn posts to an LLM for post analysis or personalized content generation.